OUR MISSION

 HISTORY

 Periapsis Music and Dance was founded in the fall of 2012 by composer/pianist Jonathan Howard Katz and dancer/choreographer Leigh Schanfein in response to the growing gap between dance performance and live musical performance in the NYC arts scene.
 Inspired by our own experiences creating art together, we wanted to give others in the dance and music communities opportunities to collaborate on new performance pieces.
-Jonathan and Leigh created several new repertoire works together, including two that they had first developed pre-Periapsis, as well as some pieces with other collaborators.
+Jonathan and Leigh created several new repertoire works together as composer and choreographer, including two that they had first developed pre-Periapsis, as well as some pieces with other collaborators.

 As we began our third season, we welcomed choreographers Erin Dillon and Hannah Weber to our company.
-Erin had been a guest choreographer in our first season, and Hannah started with us as a featured dancer in Laid upon the children.
-Both participated in the ensemble as dancers, too, and the contrast between their unique artistic styles enriched our growing repertoire.
+Erin had been a guest choreographer during our first season, and Hannah started with us as a featured dancer in season two’s Laid upon the children.
+While serving as resident choreographers, both also participated in the ensemble as dancers, and the contrast between their unique artistic styles enriched our growing repertoire.
 Leigh departed from the ensemble in the winter of 2015, and our core company coalesced into an ensemble of roughly six dancers and six musicians.

-Further shifts took place in 2020-2021, as Hannah relocated to the southeast, and Erin left to pursue other genres of performance.
-Rohan Bhargava and Evita Zacharioglou, both company dancers, became resident choreographers, and Annie Nikunen joined the ensemble, making her debut in 2021 as choreographer, composer, dancer, and flutist, all at the same time.
-The company continues to evolve, and our artistic voice is honed by each new collaborator.
+Further company shifts took place in 2020-21, as Hannah relocated to the southeast, and Erin left to pursue other genres of performance.
+Rohan Bhargava and Evita Zacharioglou, both company dancers since 2019, became resident choreographers, and Annie Nikunen joined the ensemble, making her debut in 2021 as choreographer, composer, dancer, and flutist, all at the same time.

-Tra:verse Re:verse, the first piece on our first program, February 2013.
+Mike Hodge and Leigh Schanfein in Tra:verse Re:verse, the first piece on our first program.
 Photo by Lucas Chilczuk.

 STATS

-Our repertoire contains work by the following choreographers:
+Our repertoire contained work by the following choreographers (resident choreographers in italics):

 Joshua Beamish, Rohan Bhargava, Janis Brenner, PeiJu Chien-Pott, Seán Curran, Norbert De La Cruz III, Erin Dillon, Da’ Von Doane, Wendell Gray II, Alia Kache, Gabrielle Lamb, Zara Lawler, Miro Magloire, Annie Nikunen, Leigh Schanfein, Helen Simoneau, Katarzyna Skarpetowska, Annalee Traylor, Manuel Vignoulle, Hannah Weber, Hee Ra Yoo, and Evita Zacharioglou